EU Lawmakers' visit to IoK, an attempt

 Fazl-ur-Rehman the former chairman Parliamentary Kashmir Committee

-and addressed by JI-AJK Chief Dr. Khalid Mehmood, JUI-AJK
+and addressed by JI-AJK Chief Dr. Khalid Mehmood, JUI-AJK leader

-Abdul Mateen and several others.
+and several others.

 The speakers on the occasion paid eulogizing tributes to the

-subjugated but determined masses of Jammu and Kashmir for
+subjugated but determined masses of Jammu and Kashmir for their

-right to self-determination.
 Terming Shah as symbol of courage and perseverance they said

 that the incarcerated leader has spent half of his life in Indian

 jails, detention and interrogation centers in and outside Kashmir

 valley.
 The speakers termed the arrest of DFP chairman Shabir

 Ahmed Shah and others by the official of Indian Enforcement

 The speakers denounced in strong terms what they called the